whatheheckisthis/SAL-Dev-Setup-Guide/README.md

 }
 ```

 Save this script as `access_control.ps1`.
-Users will need to run this script to access the `SAL_Documentation` folder.
-The script checks if the user has a valid key and prompts them to generate one if necessary.
+To access the `SAL_Documentation` folder.
+The following script checks if for a valid key and prompts  to generate one if necessary.

 1. **Run Key Generation Service**: Start the Python script to run the key generation service.
 2. **Generate Key**:  open `index.html` in your browser to generate a key.